weiweihook/RLPlanner-MF/README.md

 - **powers**: the power of each chiplet, separated by ",".
 - **connections**: the connection matrix of chiplets.
 The i-th row and j-th column in the matrix is the bandwidth from chiplet i to chiplet j.

-We place eight examples under configs/ directory, which we used in our paper.
-It contains two kinds of 2.5D system.